 Southwest Beef Cavatappi

-The Southwest meets Italy in this skillet supper, which boasts bold flavors that’ll warm you from the inside out.
-There’s twisty cavatappi, bites of flavorful ground beef, and sautéed green pepper, all topped with a Mexican cheese blend, smoky red pepper crema, tangy sour cream, and hot sauce for a little kick.
+The Southwest meets Italy in this skillet supper that has bold flavors that’ll warm you from the inside out—there’s twisty cavatappi, bites of flavorful ground beef, and sautéed poblano.
+It’s all topped with a Mexican cheese blend, smoky red pepper crema, tangy sour cream, and hot sauce for a little kick.
 A sprinkle of scallion greens adds an extra pop of color.
-Yes, one skillet really is all that!
+Yes, one skillet has all that.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.